 This boundary prevents prompt injection through project documentation.
 Even if a docs/ file contains text that looks like a command, the runtime ignores it as an instruction source.

-Hosts may compact context when appropriate, but compaction is not Silver Bullet's model-routing mechanism and should not be treated as a required model switch.
+After reading the startup context, run the host-supported compaction step where available.
+Compaction preserves room for the task; it is not a model-routing mechanism and should not be treated as a required model switch.

 Silver Bullet checks the active workflow tracker, requested skills, required gates, phase locks, and any stall or timeout state.
 If a prior composition exists under .planning/workflows/<id>.md, the runtime can resume from the next required step instead of starting over.

-Before starting project work, the runtime may run version checks for Silver Bullet, GSD, and installed companion plugins.
+Before starting project work, the runtime may run version checks for Silver Bullet and selected extension plugins.
 Each check is independent; a failure in one check does not block the rest of startup.

 "Silver Bullet v{installed} is outdated (latest: v{latest}).
 Update now?"

-If A: runs /silver:update via the Skill tool, then continues.
+If A: runs /silver:update through the active host's supported skill channel, then continues.
 If B or check fails (offline, unknown version): outputs "Skipping SB update." and continues.

-Reads installed versions for Superpowers, Design, and Engineering plugins from the plugin registry and displays them.
-No automated update skill exists for these — the runtime displays the versions and immediately continues without prompting.
+Reads installed versions for optional plugins from the plugin registry where available.
+SB displays the versions and immediately continues without prompting.

 When optional research, review, design, or DevOps plugins expose version metadata, Silver Bullet reports their installed status during startup.
 If an optional dependency is required by the selected workflow and is missing, the workflow stops and offers install-and-retry instead of silently substituting ad hoc reasoning.